tcspears/t1Analysis/README.md

 ## Installing

-This package depends on the XLConnect package, which is available on CRAN.
+This package depends on the XLConnect, lubridate, xts, zoo, and quantmod packages.
+These are available on CRAN.

-To install this package directly from github, use the install_github() function within the devtools package (available on CRAN):
+To install this package (and its dependencies) directly from github, use the install_github() function within the devtools package (also available on CRAN):
 ```
 install_github('t1Fundamentals','tcspears')
 ```